ebaizel/oohgirl/README.md

 # OoooohGirl!
-*Where did you get that outfit?*
+*Where did you get that outfit??*

-You're going to see Beyonce in the metaverse, and you don't want to show in just your default Decentraland outfit.
-You want to wear something snazzy but don't want to fork over the money to buy.
-Oohgirl!
-Rent that outfit instead!
+You're going to see your favorite artist play in the metaverse.
+Everyone is going to be there, and you don't want to show up in just your default Decentraland outfit.
+You want to wear something snazzy!
+But you don't want to fork over the money to buy an outfit.

+*Oohgirl!
+Rent that outfit instead!*

 ## How it works
 Designers create catalogs of their products, which include the cost to rent.